 It can be dangerous to drive with the tailgate open because carbon monoxide (CO) gas can come into your vehicle.
 You can't see or smell CO.
 It can cause unconsciousness and even death.
 If you must drive with the tailgate open or if electrical wiring or other cable connections must pass through the seal between the body and the tailgate:

-- Make sure all other windows are shut. - Turn the fan on your heating or cooling system to its highest speed with the setting on CIRCULATE.
-That will force outside air into your vehicle.
+- Make sure all other windows are shut. - Turn the fan on your heating or cooling system to its highest speed and select the control setting that that will force outside air into your vehicle.
 See "Comfort Controls" in the Index. - If you have air outlets on or under the instrument panel, open them all the way.
 See "Engine Exhaust" in the Index.